You've packed your clothes, your shoes, your passport... but what about your toiletries?

 You might even want to consider traveling with just a sample size of your favorite products.

-✈️Pack any loose powders in containers with tight fitting lids—this will help prevent them from spilling out and making a mess in your bag.
+✈️Pack any loose powders or powder shampoo in containers with tight fitting lids—this will help prevent them from spilling out and making a mess in your bag.

 ✈️Put all of your makeup—liquids, solids, powders—into one makeup bag (with the liquids in the one-quart bag),so you can easily identify everything when it comes time to go through security screening.